lo0oleta/news-homepage/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
+Those resources were helpful and would like to give credit to.
 I've included a few of my favorites to kick things off!

 * [Chakra Templates](https://chakra-templates.dev/)